Donalda Dickie: Career

 From 1910 to the mid 1940s, Dickie alternated between Calgary, Edmonton and Camrose, Alberta as a normal school teacher.
+When in Edmonton, she often visited the home of Alexander Cameron Rutherford to visit with the family and write in his library.
 During her teaching career, Dickie began writing with a school textbook on poetry in 1920.
 As a textbook writer, Dickie wrote series on geography, history and literature for schoolchildren between the 1920s to 1930s.
+She created books for her students to provide "background for the political and constitutional history they were studying."
 During the mid 1930s, Dickie helped create a new syllabus for elementary schoolteachers in Alberta.
 In 1940, Dickie released a teachers manual on progressive education titled The Enterprise in Theory and Practice.

 In 1944, Dickie briefly taught at Queen's University for a few months as a lecturer.
 After ending her educational career in 1945, Dickie continued to write textbooks.
 With roughly fifty-five textbooks by the early 1950s, Dickie covered social studies and English while primarily writing about history.
 During this decade, Dickie released a Canadian history book for middle schoolchildren titled The Great Adventure.
 With The Great Adventure, Dickie won the 1950 Governor General's Award for juvenile fiction.

 During the early to mid 1950s, Dickie visited the Commonwealth realm to conduct research for a history textbook.
 Some countries she visited include India and South Africa.
 Apart from education, Dickie wrote children's books in the 1920s and 1930s.
 Some of her publications in this time period included All About Bears and Hearts High.
 At the end of writing career, Dickie had over sixty publications.